How To Apply

 3. National Police Check

 All students enrolled in a course that includes a clinical or practical practicum component are required to provide evidence of a current National Police Records check to be eligible for clinical practicums.
 Health Skills Australia will arrange for log in details to be sent to students to begin a National Police Check with Fit2Work during their first term of study.
 National Police Checks must be renewed each calendar year.
 NB: Disclosable court outcomes may preclude HSA from being able to successfully arrange clinical practicums.
+Prospective students are encouraged to seek our guidance about their national police check if they have a disclosable outcome prior to enrolment.

 4. Working With Children Check / Blue Card